brianshumate/vaultron/README.md

 What this does line by line:

-- Enable zero custom Consul instances (custom Consul feature not available yet)
+- Enable zero custom Consul instances (custom Consul binary feature not available yet)
-- Enable 3 custom Vault instances which use the binary you place into the `custom` folder
+- Enable 3 custom binary based Vault instances which use the binary you place into the `custom` folder
-- Enables the statsd/Graphite/Grafana telemetry container
+- Enable the statsd/Graphite/Grafana telemetry container
 - Set Vault log level to _trace_
 - Set Consul log level to _err_